 - We also publish our Military Insert, which went to 522,400 people at 229 military bases across the world in 2019.
 Here are lists of the U.S. and overseas bases that received our Insert.
 Both our Rec News Special Section and our Military Insert are full-color and look great.

 Does being in our guides and other options make a difference?

 For years we’ve tracked our guides’ impact.
-Recently we published a report on data for more than two dozen charities that documents the positive impact our guides can have for many charities.
+Last year we published a report on data for more than two dozen charities that documents the positive impact our guides can have for many charities.
 This report builds on an article that summarized some of the most dramatic impact data we've seen, data that involved three related CFC charities that dropped out of our guides in 2014, then came back in 2015.
 They went down dramatically the year they left our guides, then went up when they came back.